jameslovallo/ardi/README.md

 ### State

-State is also reactive, meaning that any changes will trigger a render.
-State is accessible from `this`.
+Anything declared in state is reactive, which means changes will trigger a render.
+Keys from state are accessible from `this`, i.e. `this.results`.

 The TMDB component will use an array called 'results' to store movies or tv shows.